-A: All our poultry are free-range and additive-free, they are farmed in the same way that they have been on this farm for nearly half a century: naturally.
+A: All our poultry are free-range and additive-free, they are farmed in the same way that they have been on this farm for over half a century: naturally.
 We have not gone down the route of getting organic accreditation chiefly because of the cost, which we would have to pass on to our customers.
 All food is non-GM.

 Q: Do you sell turkeys?